webcoder31/pypl2mp3/README.md

-# YouTube playlist MP3 converter<br>that can also shazam, tag and play songs
+# YouTube playlist MP3 converter<br>that can shazam, tag and also play songs

-**PYPL2MP3** is a Python program that downloads audio from entire YouTube playlists and saves the tracks in MP3 format with shazam-confirmed ID3 tags and proper cover art.
+**PYPL2MP3** is a Python program that one-shot downloads audio from **entire YouTube playlists** and saves the tracks in MP3 format with shazam-confirmed ID3 tags and proper cover art.
+It also allows you to play imported MP3s, search for songs across all imported playlists, manage metadata, and much more.

 The program runs from the command line and is designed for a clean and user-friendly experience.